 Sorry, Something went wrong – The “Save site as template” action is not supported on this site.

 Enable save site as template in SharePoint 2013 publishing sites:

-How to enable save site as template SharePoint 2013?
-Well, this issue can be resolved by either of these two ways:
+How to enable “Save site as template” in SharePoint 2013?
+Well, this issue can be resolved in one of these two ways:

 - Setting “SaveSiteAsTemplateEnabled” property of the site to true

 - Using PowerShell to Enable Save site as template feature.